 Support Us Button Widget

-BUTTER Fine Art Fair is back for its third year
+BUTTER Fine Art Fair is back for its fourth year

-BUTTER is back for Labor Day weekend to showcase 50+ local and national Black artists.
+BUTTER returns for Labor Day weekend to showcase 50+ local and national Black artists.

-BUTTER Fine Art Fair is back for its third year, and in case you haven’t heard, BUTTER is a multi-day fine arts fair organized by local cultural development + creative advocacy firm GANGGANG.
+BUTTER is back for its fourth year, and in case you haven’t heard, it’s a multi-day fine arts fair organized by local cultural development + creative advocacy firm GANGGANG.

 The purpose of BUTTER is “to honor and amplify the value and worth of Black artists, serving as a new model for economic justice in the arts and a catalyst for career transformation.”

-The art fair will showcase work from more than 50 Indiana-based and national artists including Aaron Coleman, April Bey, DELISHA, Joshua AM Ross, Shabez Jamaal, Terrible Tony, and Yeabsera Tabb.
+The art fair will showcase work from more than 50 Indiana-based and national artists including Aaron Coleman, April Bey, Faith Blackwell, Kyng Rhodes, and Rebekah Gaillard.

-Last year, BUTTER welcomed 8,000+ attendees and sold 109 pieces of artwork for a combined total of $250,000 during the four-day fair, with post-fair sales bringing in an additional $210,000 — with all proceeds from artwork going directly back to the artist.
-BUTTER was even recognized nationally by the New York Times.
+Over the years, BUTTER has welcomed 32,000+ attendees and sold a combined total of $749,000 worth of artwork — with all proceeds from artwork going directly back to the artist.
+BUTTER was even recognized nationally by The New York Times.

 Stage set for panel discussions